zackees/static_ffmpeg/README.md

 ## Installation

-To use simply do `pip install static_ffmpeg` and then after this is done you can try running `static_ffmpeg -version` to test out that the version has been installed.
+To use simply do `pip install static-ffmpeg` and then after this is done you can try running `static_ffmpeg -version` to test out that the version has been installed.